edgi-govdata-archiving/eis-WARC-archiver/README.md

 python csv2Urls.py [path/to/csv] [key name in the csv to concatenate] [base url]
 ```

-OR can have your own way of generating URLs, the app just needs a text file of URLs newline delimited.
+OR use your own way of generating URLs, the app just needs a text file of URLs newline delimited.

 Docker
 ---
 Install the Docker Engine on your machine, its available for Mac/Win/Linux, see [instructions](https://docs.docker.com/engine/installation/) for installation specific to your environment.
 Although this process has been only tested on Mac/Linux, it requires a bash shell.
 This process hasn't been tested for a Windows environment with or without bash shell.

 # Usage
-Once the dependencies are installed, specifically the docker environment then you are ready to use grab-site
+Once the dependencies are installed, specifically the Docker environment then you are ready to use grab-site

 grab-site
 ---